 Fear of Consequences

 The militaristic organizational structure of some correctional settings makes the negative consequences of words and actions very real.
-Correctional nurses have been banned from facilities for questioning an unethical practices or taking action on behalf of a patient.
-Words and actions need careful consideration in light of this possibility.
+Correctional nurses have been banned from facilities for questioning an unethical practice or taking action on behalf of a patient.
+Words and actions need careful consideration in light of this possibility, but it should not prohibit you from doing the right thing..

 Fear of Failure